PeterNaydenov/dt-history/README.md

 Possible 'where' condition descriptors.
 Descriptiors are not required:
 - location    : History object has location(dt-line breadcrumbs);
-- notLocation : History object doesn't have specified location;
+- !location : History object doesn't have specified location;
 - key         : Search for key;
-- notKey      : Ignore history object if key exists;
+- !key      : Ignore history object if key exists;
 - value       : Search for specified value
-- notValue    : Expect value to be different of specified;
+- !value    : Expect value to be different of specified;

 If `location` is not set: Will test all DT-lines for other descriptors;
 If `notLocation` is set: Will search all DT-lines if history object don't have line with such location(breadcrumbs);